fonorobert/grove/content/notes/Management.md

 few simple techniques make most of the difference because of [[notes/The 80-20 Rule]]

+A good checklist for some questions a project manager needs to answer: [Project management map — Gordon Brander](https://gordonbrander.com/pattern/project-management-map/)

 ## What are a managers tools?

 managers work with people, so a manager's tools are people focused.